Framed bordism and Lagrangian embeddings of exotic spheres

-\begin{lem} The pre-gluing map \eqref{eq:pre-gluing_tangents}, given for fixed $S$ by is a strongly continuous map of Banach bundles over $K \times [S_K , +\infty)$, whose restriction to any fibre is uniformly bounded, and whose restriction to a slice $K \times \{ S \}$ is uniformly continuous and smooth.
+We now state our first estimate concerning the behaviour of $\predGext_{S}$ as $S$ grows.
+The proof is given in Section \ref{sec:proof-results-gluing}: \begin{lem} The pre-gluing map \eqref{eq:pre-gluing_tangents}, given for fixed $S$ by is a strongly continuous map of Banach bundles over $K \times [S_K , +\infty)$, whose restriction to any fibre is uniformly bounded, and whose restriction to a slice $K \times \{ S \}$ is uniformly continuous and smooth.
 Moreover if $X_u$ and $X_v$ extend to smooth vector fields on $D^2$, then

 \end{lem}